TrudAX/denistrunin-blog/src/posts/xpptools-readexcelfile/index.md

 ---
-title: "Read Excel and CSV files in D365FO using X++"
+title: "How to read Excel and CSV files in D365FO using X++"
 date: "2019-07-03T20:12:03.284Z"
 tags: ["XppDEVTutorial", "XppDEVCommon"]
 path: "/xpptools-readexcelfile"